 - A. All exposed steel shall be cleaned of rust to bare metal by sandblasting.
-Cleaning shall be completed immediately before patch placement to insure that base metal is not exposed to elements and further rusting for extended periods of time.
-Engineer may require entire bar diameter be cleaned. - B. After all sandblasting operations and cleanup are completed, paint all exposed steel with an approved epoxy.
-Protect prepared surfaces from damage prior to and during patch placement. - 1.
-Installation of epoxy material not required in hydro-demolition repair areas.
+Cleaning shall be completed immediately before concrete placement to insure that base metal is not exposed to elements and further rusting for extended periods of time.
+Clean entire bar diameter be cleaned. - B. After all sandblasting operations and cleanup are completed, paint all exposed steel with an approved epoxy.
+Protect prepared surfaces from damage prior to and during concrete placement.